Evaluating the Prospects of Cyclic Deconvolution across 312 Pulsars: Results Discussion

 \subsection{LOFAR 150 and 200 MHz}

 Based on total sources that pass the conservative cyclic merit threshold while simultaneously being observed in the full deconvolution regime, among the nine telescopes we considered, LOFAR is likely the second best current instrument for cyclic spectroscopy, with 15 unique sources meeting the above criteria when accounting for both the 150 and 200 MHz bands, and 13 unique sources just at 150 MHz.
 Our survey likely undercounts the true number of viable sources LOFAR can observe, as we only considered the sensitivity of the LOFAR core, meaning there could potentially be twice as many viable sources if we also accounted for the remote and international stations.
 In addition to all sources meeting our criteria, PSR J2215+5135, while not having a determined upper bound for its full deconvolution regime, has a lower bound of around 190$-$200 MHz while exhibiting a large cyclic merit, indicating it would also very likely achieve cyclic deconvolution slightly above 200 MHz with LOFAR.
 Similarly, PSRs J1012+5307, J1022+1001, J1630+3734 have very large cyclic merits at 150 MHz, and would be in the full deconvolution regime if observed around 10$-$20 MHz lower.
 Additionally, PSR J0621+1002, while already meeting our criteria at 200 MHz, would very likely achieve cyclic deconvolution if observed around 160$-$170 MHz.
 Finally, as with GBT and MWA, the Crab Pulsar has a very high cyclic merit with LOFAR at 200 MHz (although would likely need to be observed 50 MHz higher), suggesting cyclic spectroscopy may be possible for some canonical pulsars.
-The full histograms for all sources analyzed using these telescope-frequency combinations are shown in Figures \ref{LOFAR_150_hist} and \ref{LOFAR_200_hist}.
+The full histograms for all real sources analyzed using these telescope-frequency combinations are shown in Figures \ref{LOFAR_150_hist} and \ref{LOFAR_200_hist}.
+Our simulations also indicate that most, if not all, sources that pass the conservative threshold and are observable within the full deconvolution regime are already known for LOFAR at 150 MHz, although we predict a handful more may exist at 200 MHz that have likely not been discovered.
+Example realizations from these simulations at 150 and 200 MHz are shown in Figure \ref{LOFAR_150_sim_hist} and \ref{LOFAR_200_sim_hist}, respectively.
+Additionally, we find that there are 21 sources both at 150 and 200 MHz that have resolvable scintles and pass our S/N threshold.
+Despite that, our simulations indicate that most, if not all, sources that could have detectable scintles at 150 and 200 MHz for LOFAR have likely already been discovered.
+The scintle resolution prospects for all real sources with LOFAR at 150 and 200 MHz are shown in Figures \ref{LOFAR_150_scint_hist} and \ref{LOFAR_200_scint_hist}, respectively, while example realizations for our simulated population are shown in Figures \ref{sim_LOFAR_150_scint_hist} and \ref{sim_LOFAR_200_scint_hist}.